Get quotes

 To be eligible for funding, your resilience works must:

-• be done by a suitably licenced contractor
+• be done by a suitably licensed contractor

 • be done under a contract that complies with Queensland legislation